Skip to main content

 What is it?

-Concurrent disorders are mental illness and substance use disorders that happen at the same time.
+Concurrent disorders are mental health challenges and substance use disorders that happen at the same time.
 Depression and alcohol dependence is one example of a concurrent disorder.

 How substance use can become a problem

-Mental illness is a condition that affects the way you feel, think and act.
-There are many different kinds of mental illnesses, for example:
+A mental health challenge is a condition that affects the way you think, feel and behave.
+There are many kinds of mental health challenges, for example:

 How are substance use problems and mental illnesses connected?

-There are four general ways that mental illnesses and substance use problems go together:
+There are four general ways that mental health challenges and substance use problems go together:

-2. A substance use problem comes first.
-Example: A young person uses a substance that triggers symptoms of a mental illness, like depression or psychosis.
+• Substance use comes first.
+Example: A young person uses cannabis and it triggers symptoms of a mental health disorder like psychosis.

-Substance use and mental illness are also connected when they're being treated:
+Substance use and mental health challenges are also connected when they're being treated:

-• some substances stop medications from working properly, so symptoms of a mental illness become worse
+• Some substances stop medications from working properly, so symptoms of a mental health challenge become worse.

-• some mental illnesses such as psychosis might make it harder to go through some substance use treatments
+• Some mental health challenges such as psychosis might make it harder to go through some substance use treatments.

-• some mental illnesses can get worse if a person stops or cuts back their substance use without proper help
+• Some mental health challenges can get worse if someone stops or cuts back their substance use without proper help.

-• some people don't take their medication when they're using a substance and this makes symptoms of a mental illness worse
+• Some people don't take their medication when they're using a substance, and this makes symptoms of a mental health challenge worse.

-• when one problem gets worse it can make the other problem get worse; drinking alcohol can make symptoms of depression worse
+• When one problem gets worse it can make the other problem worse.
+For example, drinking alcohol can make symptoms of depression worse.

-For these and other reasons, it's important to take care of both issues at the same time.
+For these and other reasons, it's important to take care of both concerns at the same time.

 How do I know?

-It can be hard to tell the difference between a mental illness and substance use problem.
+It can be hard to tell the difference between a mental health challenge and a substance use disorder.
 Many of the symptoms look the same.

-• When you are intoxicated and feeling the effects of alcohol or other drugs, it may look the same as many mental illnesses.
-Mental illnesses can also look similar to withdrawal from alcohol or other drugs.
+• When intoxicated and feeling the effects of alcohol or other drugs, it may look the same as many mental health challenges.
+Mental health challenges can also look similar to withdrawal from alcohol or other drugs.

-• Substances can hide symptoms of a mental illness.
-For example, cocaine may seem to calm some young people living with attention-deficit/hyperactivity disorder.
+• Substances can hide symptoms of a mental health challenge.
+For example, stimulants like cocaine may calm young people living with ADHD.

-A child or youth may hide their substance use because they know it's illegal for them to buy alcohol and other drugs.
+A child or youth may hide their substance use for many reasons.
 They also might not want you or other adults to know what they're using.
 It's also important to remember that having mental health challenges and using a substance doesn't necessarily mean that a child or youth has a concurrent disorder.
 If you're concerned, it's best to talk to a doctor or a mental health professional.

 What can be done?

 A child or youth who may have a concurrent disorder needs to see a doctor for an assessment.
 The doctor can refer them for special treatment and support services.
-The goal of treatment should be to help the young person take control over their life and to make positive changes.
+The goal of treatment should be decided together with the child or youth.
 It may not be realistic to stop all substance use, but it's possible to lessen the harms linked to it.
 A child or youth is more likely to follow a treatment plan when it makes sense to them.
 When the young person works through both problems together, it's easier to make positive changes and lower the risk of relapses.

 In general, there are two basic groups of formal treatment: talk therapy and medication.
 The exact treatment a child or youth receives will depend on many different things:

-• what mental illness and substance use problem they're living with
+• What mental health challenge and substance use challenge they're living with

-• how the problems interact with each other
+• How the mental health and substance use challenges interact with each other

 Therapies

-Here are some of the therapies a child or youth might see:
+Here are some of the therapies used to treat concurrent disorders:

 • Cognitive behaviour therapy or CBT teaches how thoughts, feelings and behaviours are related.
 It also teaches skills like problem-solving and recognizing triggers.